SaltyGoo/saltygoo.github.io/_posts/blog/2025-08-04-God-Darkness.md

 _Darkness is everywhere.
 Darkness is a shelter. <br> Darkness hides.
 Darkness is where people won't go._

 In my games, the main religion is monotheistic, vast and collapsing under its own massive weight and contradictions.
-What I'm trying to do here is to organise my thoughts on worlbuilding and fantasy faith around certain dnd-relevant theme, which in this case is Darkness.
-The idea was to explore classic dnd religions in a more mystical way, without any characterisation of deities, like talking about the followers of a god insted of about the deity itself.
+What I'm trying to do here is to organise my thoughts on worldbuilding and fantasy faith around certain dnd-relevant themes, which in this case is Darkness.
+The idea was to explore classic dnd religions in a more mystical way, without any characterisation of deities, like talking about the followers of a god instead of about the deity itself.
 Starting only with core beliefs, I devised rites and heresies for my main religion, and added a few classic pagan cults in the end.
 Like everything on Salty Goo, the goal is not to be original, but to be classic (shoutout to the truly original gloggers, I admire you).
 As usual, you can click on the ▶ symbols to expand the text.

 ## What The Orthodoxy Says About Darkness